kevinwang930/kevinwang930.github.io/content/post/java/spring/mvc.md

 HttpServlet<|-- HttpServletBean
 ```

-# RestController
+# Request Handling

+url and form-data parameters will transformed to parameters of request, and binds to the Controller method args.
+Request body will read by the converters, and convert to controller args.

-## Annotation
+## parameter handling
+`@RequestBody` indicates a method parameter should be bound to the body of web request.

+`@RequestParam` indicates a method parameter should be bound to a web request parameter in url or form-data.

+`@ModelAttribute` binds a method parameter or method return value to a named model attribute.

-`PathVariable` indicates that a method parameter should be bound to a URI template variable.
+`@PathVariable` indicates that a method parameter should be bound to a URI template variable.
 ```
 @GetMapping("/hello/{name}/{age}")